Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Introduction

-The proposed problem presents several challenges requiring the following capabilities: i) 3D understanding of the scene and registering the views from multiple camera viewpoints without groundtruth 3D knowledge while identifying potential occlusions, ii) aligning and comparing object instances with each other without their relative pose information in both training and evaluation, iii) learning representations that generalize to unseen object instances during testing.
-To address these challenges, we propose a novel method that takes as input multiple views of the same scene, projects them into a 3D voxel grid, produces a 3D object-centric representation for each instance, and predicts their labels by cross-correlating instances through an efficient attention mechanism.
-We leverage recent advances in differentiable rendering \cite{mildenhall2021nerf} and self-supervised learning \cite{oquab2023dinov2} to supervise 3D representation learning.
-Specifically, we render the voxel representations for multiple viewpoints and match them with the given 2D views to produce geometrically consistent features.
-Additionally, we encourage our model to learn part-aware 3D representations by distilling features from 2D self-supervised model DINOv2 \cite{oquab2023dinov2}, enhancing the correspondence matching across instances.
-Finally, since there is no prior benchmark for this task, we propose two new benchmarks -- \emph{ToysAD-8K} and \emph{PartsAD-15K}, including instances from common semantic object categories as well as mechanical parts respectively to provide a testbed for future research.
-Our method significantly outperforms various baselines that do not compare instances with each other, and we rigorously analyze various aspects of our model and benchmarks.
+To tackle these challenges, we introduce a novel method that integrates multi-view scene analysis by projecting them into a 3D voxel grid and generating 3D object-centric representations.
+Our model classifies instances through cross-instance correlation using an efficient attention mechanism.
+Leveraging recent advances in differentiable rendering~\cite{mildenhall2021nerf} and self-supervised learning~\cite{oquab2023dinov2}, we ensure robust 3D representation learning by rendering voxel representations for multiple viewpoints and aligning them with corresponding 2D views for geometric consistency.
+Additionally, we enhance part-aware 3D representation learning by distilling features from 2D self-supervised model DINOv2~\cite{oquab2023dinov2}, improving correspondence matching and pose-invariant alignment.
+As no existing benchmarks address this task, we introduce two new benchmarks: \emph{ToysAD-8K} including common objects categories, and \emph{PartsAD-15K} focusing on mechanical parts, to foster further research.
+Our method significantly surpasses baselines that lack cross-instance comparison and part-awareness, and we provide an in-depth analysis of our model.